 The eye pattern slightly improved later on 1 March continuing into 2 March as ongoing low wind shear offset the movement over sea surface temperatures (SSTs) below 27°C. A series of SMAP and SMOS radiometer passes (SMOS at 1148 UTC 1 March; SMAP at 2354 UTC 1 March and SMOS 0950 UTC 2 March) shown in Figure 8 indicated maximum winds 65-80 kn.

 On 1 and 2 March, Marian slowed to below 8 km/h.
 The extended period of strong winds mixed sub-surface waters that resulted in cooling of SSTs to below 25°C by 3 March.
 This contributed to weakening along with dry air wrapping around the west and north of the centre and a general disconnection with tropical moisture inflow despite ongoing low wind shear.
 A SAR (RCM-2) pass at 2319 UTC 2 March showed maximum winds to 55 kn southwest of the centre, shown in Figure 10.
-ASCAT passes (ASCAT-A 0142UTC, ASCAT-B at 0257 UTC also showed winds of 50-55 kn.
-The visible image at 0600 UTC 3 March showed weakening (Figure 5) and Dvorak estimates reduced to 3.5 consistent with objective guidance (Figure 13).
+ASCAT passes (ASCAT-A 0142UTC, ASCAT-B at 0257 UTC) also showed winds of 50-55 kn.
+The visible image at 0600 UTC 3 March showed weakening (Figure 5) and Dvorak estimates reduced to 3.5, consistent with objective guidance (Figure 13).

-However, during 4 March Marian had accelerated into warmer waters and with ongoing low wind shear, weakening was arrested.
-Visible and IR imagery showed deep convection rotating around the centre and maintaining Dvorak CI estimates of 3.0.
+However, during 4 March Marian accelerated into warmer waters and this combined with ongoing low wind shear caused weakening to be arrested.
+Visible and IR imagery showed deep convection rotating around the centre which maintained Dvorak CI estimates at 3.0.
 SMOS (1133 UTC) and SMAP (1138 UTC) passes indicated small patches of 50 kn winds east and west of the centre but intensity was estimated at 45 kn in line with ASCAT (e.g. ASCAT-A at 0327 UTC and 1347 UTC) and on the high end of the Dvorak CI=3.0 scale.

 Increasing northwesterly wind shear late on 4 March combined with dry air resulted in convection being restricted southeast of the centre.
 Dvorak CI estimates reduced to 2.5 at 0600 UTC 5 March but gales continued around the centre as shown from scatterometry (partial ASCAT-C at 0306 UTC and ASCAT-C 1533 UTC 5 March) and radiometry (SMAP 2351 UTC 4 March and 2307 UTC 5 March).